Admission for Undergraduate Students

 Applicants must submit all prior college transcripts from regionally accredited institutions.
 Transcripts are not required from non-regionally accredited institutions.
 These students will also be coded as Transfer (T).

-More information is available in the chapter about Miami University Regionals (College of Liberal Arts and Applied Science).
-To receive further details about admission, contact:
+More information is available in the chapter about Miami University Regionals and Miami Online.
+To receive further details about admission to the Regionals campuses, contact:

 Office of Admission